TrueLevelSA/core-cbc-casper/README.md

 To benefit from the CBC Casper safety proofs this library builds upon, developers have to implement `message::Trait`.
-This trait in turn requires implementing other traits in this library, such as the `sender::Trait` trait for validators, the `Estimate` trait for the estimate, and the `Data` trait if the estimate carries data.
+This trait in turn requires implementing other traits in this library, such as the `sender::Trait` trait for validators, and the `Estimate` trait for the estimate.

 One generic type implements the `message::Trait`, namely `message::Message<Estimate, sender::Trait>`, and can be used to helps getting to